A Comparison between Google Ads Search and Display Networks

-Here’s the harsh reality – it’s possible to waste a large chunk of your ad budget on poorly strategized Google AdWords campaigns.
+Here’s the harsh reality – it’s possible to waste a large chunk of your ad budget on poorly strategized Google Ads campaigns.
 One of the most basic mistakes advertisers do is using the same campaign to target Google Search Network and Google Display Network.
 Here are reasons to avoid doing this and tips to target them for maximum returns.

 Don’t Blindly Follow Google’s Advice